Howth Head: Leisure

-Popular culture
+Cultural references

 Howth Head is the location where Leopold Bloom proposes to Molly in James Joyce's Ulysses.
 In the short story 'Eveline', another work by James Joyce from the collection Dubliners, it is mentioned that Eveline and her family once had a picnic on the Hill of Howth.
 Howth Head is also central to Joyce's final work, Finnegans Wake, in which one of the principal characters, HCE, is, among other things, representative of the mountain.

 Howth Head is mentioned in the lyrics of the title track of Kate Bush's 1989 album, The Sensual World: '...took six big wheels and rolled our bodies / off of Howth Head and into the flesh, mmh, yes...'.
 The song is inspired by Molly Bloom's soliloquy in Joyce's Ulysses.

 The peninsula also features in the backdrop of multiple paintings by Irish artist William Orpen (1878-1931) and by American artist James Whistler.

 Howth Head is the setting of two scenes from the Tony Award-winning musical "Once."